André Chame says that John Textor was impressed by Botafogo's fans and wants to 'repay the affection'

 the fans of Botafogo is excited about the possible arrival of John Textor, a possible SAF investor, to the club.
-It seems that the opposite is true: in an interview on Alvinegro’s official website, André Chame, interlocutor responsible for passing information on the negotiations, claimed that the American was delighted with the crowd on social media.
+It seems that the opposite is true: in an interview on Alvinegro’s official website, André Chame, the interlocutor responsible for passing on information about the negotiations, stated that the American was delighted with the crowd on social networks.

-+ John Textor adds Botafogo in ‘bio’, likes fan tweets and causes a stir on social media

 The transition for Textor to take over the SAF, however, will not happen overnight.
 As it is a detailed process, everything still takes time to happen.
 Call, however, guarantees: John Textor is the only investor who trades with Alvinegro.